Is Medicare accepted?

 How will I know if my insurance company covers the cost of services?

 Once MedExpress submits your claim for services provided, you will receive an Explanation of Benefits from the insurance company that describes how your claim was processed, and the amount that you are responsible for paying. lf you are responsible for paying an amount, you will receive a statement from MedExpress.

 We understand that accidents happen quickly.
 If you are unable to provide your insurance information at the time of your visit, you can be seen by making payment at the time of service.
 If you provide insurance information at a later date, we will be happy to refund any money due after the insurance claim is reconciled.
 Please click here to visit our Online Bill Pay page for contact information.

 What is an Urgent Care Services/S9088 charge?

 Also called an S-Code, the Urgent Care charge represents a contracted agreement with your insurance company that covers the additional costs of providing urgent care services.
-Extended hours of operation and a broader range of services than other available healthcare options (such as x-rays, labs, and the presence of an on site physician at all times) all factor into this charge.
+Extended hours of operation and a broader range of services than other available healthcare options (such as X-rays, labs) all factor into this charge.

 What should I expect regarding co-pay?

 At the time of service, a MedExpress Front Office Associate collects the co-pay amount, as determined by your insurance company.